Torak (Žitište): Since 1991

 During the 1990s, Yugoslavia was engulfed in a series of civil wars, or "wars of cessation".
 Torac, or at the time still known as Begejci, has the dubious distinction of having been drawn into the era of terrible deeds which occurred during this period of tragic events.
 Torac became a site where the Begejci camp was set up outside the town.
 This camp, operated by elements of JNA (Yugoslav People's Army) was established in the fall of 1991 to where hundreds of detainees (Croat soldiers and civilians) were brought especially following the fall of the Croat town of Vukovar on 18 November 1991.
 The number of detainees fluctuated over the course of the months the camp was operational.
 The ICTY's indictment against Slobodan Milošević states, in part: "e.
 Military barracks in Begejci in Serbia run by the JNA, approximately two hundred and sixty detainees."

 On New Year's Day 1992, the American news agency Associated Press, published the following information: "Captured Croats were forced to construct a prisoner cage in the village of Begejci, 60 miles north of Belgrade, said Zelimir Loncar, a psychiatrist in Vukovar's hospital.
 Reminiscent of World War II concentration camps, it had [sic!] barbed wire fences patrolled by armed guards, dogs and searchlights, he said."

-In the closing days of the winter of 1991, because of fear of "diversionary action" from the Croats, the town's cultural center building is guarded by soldiers of the so-called JNA.
+In the closing days of the winter of 1991, because of fear of "diversionary action" from the Croats, the town's cultural center building is guarded by soldiers of the JNA.

 There is no evidence that the locals were involved in this terrible episode in the history of this town, something it could have been spared by the authorities.
-That the town's name was eventually changed in April 2001 to the historical name is not an indication that it was done to hide the truth of what occurred in 1991–1992 (as some Croat sources claim), at least not done so by the locals of Torac.
-The movement for the name change has begun well before the "Yugoslav Wars of Secession".
+That the town's name was eventually changed in 2001 to the historical name is not an indication that it was done to hide the truth of what occurred in 1991–1992 (as some Croat sources claim), at least not done so by the locals of Torac.
+The movement for the name change has begun well before the Yugoslav Wars.
 Why the authorities finally relented to the name change is a matter of conjecture.

+Demographics

-Historical population statistics
+Historical population

 Until 1946, present day Torak (Torac) was two separate villages.
 Therefore, the population figures are presented in three categories: the total number, followed (where available) by those of each village, as noted:

 [T] = Toracul Mare; [t] = Toracul Mic.